Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Hybrid framework

 The hydrodynamic evolution is performed in a Cartesian version of the viscous 3+1-dimensional hydrodynamic code vHLLE \cite{Karpenko:2013wva,Karpenko:2015xea}.
 The original version of the code is intended for modeling nuclear collisions at very high energies using hyperbolic coordinates in $t-z$ plane, $z$ being the collision axis.
 However, for our present application in dynamic fluidization, the Cartesian coordinate frame is a better choice: first, at low collision energies, there is no boost invariance along the longitudinal direction $z$; second, SMASH runs in Cartesian coordinates and for seamless communication between the two approaches, the same coordinate system is required.

-In addition, the option to melt sources into the hydrodynamic evolution throughout its duration has been added to vHLLE to allow for dynamic fluidization.
+In addition, the option to melt hadrons into the hydrodynamic evolution throughout its duration has been added to vHLLE to allow for dynamic fluidization.
 The list of core hadrons from SMASH is used as a queue of particles waiting to to be melted into the fluid.
-The energy momentum tensor $T^{\mu\nu}$ and charged currents $j^\mu_\mathrm{BQ}$ (we consider baryon number and electric charge conservation) of each source is calculated with \eqref{eq:hadron_Tmunu} and
+The corresponding source terms for the energy-momentum and charge conservation equations from the fluidizing hadrons are as follows:

-where $C_i$ is the conserved charge $C$ of hadron $i$ and $K$ is given by \eqref{eq:smearing_kernel}, for consistency with SMASH.
+where $p^\mu$ is the energy, momentum and $C_i$ are the baryon and electric charges of hadron $i$ and $K$ is given by \eqref{eq:smearing_kernel}, for consistency with SMASH.
 The initial condition for hydrodynamics is constructed from the particles entering at the earliest time.
-The hydrodynamic evolution starts with this initial state and the next particles are melted when the calculation time passes their fluidization time, taking the form of source terms in the hydrodynamic equations of motion for both $T^{\mu\nu}$ and $j^\mu$.
+The hydrodynamic evolution starts with this initial state and the next particles are melted when the calculation time passes their fluidization time, taking the form of source terms in the hydrodynamic equations of motion for both $T^{\mu\nu}$ and $j^\mu$:

 The hybrid approach with iso-$\tau$ initial state was tuned with a Bayesian analysis performed in \cite{Gotz:2025wnv}.
 We use the maximum a posteriori (MAP) parameters from this analysis for the fluid evolution.
 The shear viscosity uses two straight lines as a function of temperature, notably equal to 0 for high temperatures if the MAP values are used.
 The bulk viscosity is parametrized as a function of the energy density with an asymmetric Gaussian.
-The specific functional forms and parameters are detailed in appendix \ref{sec:visc_parameters}.
+The specific functional forms and parameters are detailed in appendix~\ref{sec:visc_parameters}.
+Charge diffusion currents are not included in the fluid dynamic equations as we leave this extension for a future update.

 We use a chiral mean-field equation of state \cite{Motornenko:2019arp,Most:2022wgo}, which has no phase transition, matched to a hadron resonance gas at lower energy densities.
 In the future, changing the equation of state will present an opportunity to systematically study the effects of a phase transition onto final-state observables in a state of the art evolution framework.